-To get several key features you’ll likely want and need such as bill pay, you’ll need to upgrade to the Advanced plan at $150 per month, making QuickBooks Online pricey compared to many dedicated property accounting options.
+To get several key features you’ll likely want and need (e.g., bill pay), you’ll need to upgrade to the Advanced plan at $200 per month, making QuickBooks Online pricey compared to many dedicated property accounting options.

 Like QuickBooks, Quicken is a dedicated accounting software with a good number of features, such as tracking profit and loss by property.

-It’s not as robust as QuickBooks, however, and is more designed for personal accounting.
-Likewise, it’s ideal for landlords with only a couple properties.
+It’s not as robust as QuickBooks, and it's designed more for personal accounting.
+However, it might be a good option for landlords with only a couple properties.

-Still, if you have a small portfolio and you need a simple solution that also allows you to handle your personal accounting simultaneously, it’s an affordable option.
+If you have a small portfolio and need a simple solution that also allows you to handle your personal accounting simultaneously, it’s an affordable option.

 - Expense tracking